PrittoRuban/system-design-crypto-trace/README.md

-# **🔍 Software Solution to Identify the End Receiver of a Cryptocurrency Transaction**
+# **Software Solution to Identify the End Receiver of a Cryptocurrency Transaction**

 ## **Problem Statement**